BreezDev/sharkspin1/USER_GUIDE.md

 ## Launching the Mini App

 1. Open the SharkSpin bot in Telegram and tap **Open SharkSpin** (available via `/start`, `/me`, or `/buy`).
-2. The command deck loads with a hero banner showing your live **Level**, **SharkCoins**, **Energy**, and **Wheel Tokens**.
+2. The command deck loads with a compact resource bar and level strip pinned to the top that tracks your **SharkCoins**, **Energy**, **Wheel Spins**, and current XP progress.
 3. Use the fixed taskbar at the bottom to jump between **Main Spin**, **Wheel of Tides**, **Albums**, **Shop**, and **Help**.

 ## Daily Captain’s Log

 * The gold chest card beneath the hero banner displays your streak status and the next reward preview.
 * Claim once every 24 hours to keep the streak alive.
 Missing more than 48 hours resets it.
-* Streak milestones (configured for days like 1, 3, 5, 7, 14, 21…) add bonus Wheel Tokens on top of coins and energy.
+* Wheel Tokens only appear on long streak milestones (7, 14, 21…) and always arrive as a single token; energy trickles in every fourth claim—plan around the drought.
 * The claim button is disabled while you are on cooldown and shows a countdown instead.

 ## Main Spin Bay

-* Pick a multiplier chip (x1–x5) to set your wager.
-Higher multipliers cost more energy but scale the payout.
+* Pick a multiplier chip (x1, x2, x5, … up to x1500) to set your wager.
+Higher multipliers multiply the 3⚡ / 75🪙 cost along with potential payouts.
 * Tap **Spin the Main Cab** to fire the reels.
 Icons award resources:
-  * **🪙 SharkCoins** – spend these on sticker packs or to show off your earnings.
+  * **🪙 SharkCoins** – expect most spins to lose net coins; only rare streaks beat the house edge.
-  * **⚡ Energy** – refills the spin meter so you can keep playing.
+  * **⚡ Energy** – refunded only by the ⚡ and 🦈 symbols.
-  * **🌀 Wheel Tokens** – grants attempts on the Wheel of Tides.
+* **🌀 Wheel Tokens** – granted by the 🌀 or 🦈 symbols, tuned to be rarer than energy, and always limited to a single token per spin.
-  * **💠 / 🎁 / 🦈** – premium symbols that enhance coin and hybrid payouts.
+  * **💠 / 🎁** – premium symbols that amplify coin returns but still respect the house cut.
-* Double matches multiply rewards 2×, triple matches 3×, and shark resonances add 1.5× flair.
+* Double matches multiply base rewards 2×, triple matches 3×, and shark resonances add 1.5× flair before the house edge reductions apply.
-* The result banner summarizes exactly what you won (coins, energy, tokens) plus the spin label.
+* The result banner summarizes the wager, the resources returned, and your coin net.
-* The level progress bar updates immediately with XP earned from your winnings.
+* The level progress bar updates immediately with XP earned from whatever coins you actually bank.

 ## Wheel of Tides

-* Spend a Wheel Token or use your free cooldown spin to activate the neon wheel.
+* Spend exactly one Wheel Token to activate the neon wheel (no more free cooldown spins by default).
 * The glowing frame and center badge update automatically as you edit wheel art assets.
-* Rewards include coin bursts, energy storms, extra spins, and sticker packs—check the colored slice labels.
+* Rewards skew toward coin bursts.
+Energy drips and bonus tokens are intentionally rare—tweak slice weights from the admin panel if needed.
 * Wheel results apply instantly to your balance.

 ## Sticker Albums

-* Each album card shows cost per pack, completion percentage, and rewards for finishing the set.
+* Each album card shows cost per pack, completion percentage, and the single Wheel Token reward for finishing the set.
 * Tap **Open Pack** to spend SharkCoins and reveal a random sticker from that album.
 * Duplicate stickers stay in your inventory; completing the set auto-grants bonus spins and energy.
 * Album lists refresh after every pack so you can see progress at a glance.